tardate/LittleArduinoProjects/README.md

-# 370 Little Electronics and Arduino Projects
+# 371 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DigitaSwitch/TS3A5018](./Electronics101/DigitaSwitch/TS3A5018) - testing the TS3A5018 Quad SPDT Analog Switch with a simple 555 timer and Arduino demo.
+> Latest addition:sparkles: [CommonEmitterAmplifier](./Electronics101/BJT/CommonEmitterAmplifier) - all about BJT common-emitter amplifier biasing and class of operation.

 Just my collection of electronics projects, many involving an Arduino in one way or another.